ProtaconSolutions/ci/Readme.md

 ```sh
 192.168.99.100:32375
 ```
-Default username is jenkins and password is salainen2017!.
+Default username is 'jenkins' and password is 'salainen2017!'.
 You can change these later in Jenkins or customize your own Dockerfile.